-What if you’ve tried everything and haven’t seen much progress?
-When you’ve tried and tried without seeing results, it is easy to lose hope and stay “stuck.”
+What if you’ve tried everything and haven’t seen much progress… when you’ve tried and tried without seeing results.
+It’s is easy to lose hope and stay “stuck.”
 Don’t give up!
 Try something different!
-Most often clients try to “get rid” of their problem by trying to ignore it, deny it, hate it, minimize it, and talk about it.
+Most often clients try to “get rid” of their problem by trying to ignore it, deny it, hate it, minimize it or talk about it.
 These are techniques that rarely work, and if they do “work” often the problem seems to crop up in a different way.

-What if you don’t know how to heal and change?
-Make sure that you are doing everything you can to heal from trauma and addiction.
-Are you completing the basic steps that are required for healing and lasting change?
+If you don’t know how to heal and change… make sure that you are doing everything you can to heal from trauma and addiction.
+Are you completing the steps that are required for healing and lasting change?
 Have you gotten to the core of your trauma or addiction?
 Do you know how to proceed safely?
 Conditions like PTSD and severe addiction can be treated but be sure to seek expert assistance before proceeding.